stone-payments/stone-affiliation-python/README.md

 ## Author

-Build with :heart: by Dev RC Team!
+Build with :heart: by Costumer Satisfaction Team!

 ## License